 - Inadequate governance and oversight over the district health system

 - Suboptimal regulation of the public and private sector

 - Very poor community engagement and involvement in creating their own health and linking to the formal health system.

-The BHF vision of “a Busoga that is healthy and that thrives”; and our mission “to mobilize the Abe’Busoga and well-wishers towards accelerating efforts to improve health and thriving in Busoga” take cognizance that addressing the health challenges in a sustainable manner will require a transformation of the socio-economic sector (education, health, food security, and livelihoods at a minimum).
+The BHF vision of ‘A Healthy, Thriving Busoga‘; and our mission ‘to convene and coordinate partners’ and stakeholders efforts to improve health and livelihoods in Busoga.’ take cognizance that addressing the health challenges in a sustainable manner will require a transformation of the socio-economic sector (education, health, food security, and livelihoods at a minimum).
 The BHF leadership and membership resolve to associate and work together as the Basoga professionals in partnership with the Government of Uganda, CSOs, philanthropists, communities themselves and the international community to create this vision.
 Download a our full organizational profile